 This mantel shows how sometimes less is more, particularly when you have an architectural element such as shiplap above it.
 Shiplap is quite trendy, but it has classic roots and gives rooms a relaxed, coastal vibe.
 The sparse accessories reinforce the classic simplicity.Continue to 9 of 21 below.

 Chinoiserie wallpaper makes a bold statement in this mantel vignette by famed Los Angeles designer Mary McDonald.
 Decorative wall brackets play with the pattern, adding some dimension, and fresh flowers enhance the botanical theme.

 Modern and Playful Mantel

 Who says you can't have fun with mantel decor?
-This living room design by interior designer Betsy Burnham features a focal point that looks deceptively simple but is teeming with color, style, and texture.
-Each element of this mantel, from the screen to the mantel itself to the mirror to the sconces, is totally different from the others, but together they work effortlessly.
+This living room design by interior designer Betsy Burnham features a focal point that looks deceptively simple, but is teeming with color, style, and texture.
+Each element of this mantel, from the screen to the mantel itself, from the mirror to the sconces, is totally different from the others, but together they work effortlessly.

 11 of 21